dotnet/docs/docs/fsharp/language-reference/byrefs.md

 `IsByRefLike` does not imply `Struct`.
 Both must be present on the type.

 A "`byref`-like" struct in F# is a stack-bound value type.
 It is never allocated on the managed heap.
-They are useful for high-performance programming, as they are enforced with set of strong checks about the lifetimes and non-capture.
-These rules are:
+A `byref`-like struct is useful for high-performance programming, as it is enforced with set of strong checks about lifetime and non-capture.
+The rules are:

 * They can be used as function parameters, method parameters, local variables, method returns.
 * They cannot be static or instance members of a class or normal struct.
 * They cannot be captured by any closure construct (`async` methods or lambda expressions).
 * They cannot be used as a generic parameter.

-This last point is crucial for F# "pipeline" style programming, as `|>` is a generic function that parameterizes its input types.
+This last point is crucial for F# pipeline-style programming, as `|>` is a generic function that parameterizes its input types.
 This restriction may be relaxed for `|>` in the future, as it is inline and does not make any calls to non-inlined generic functions in its body.

 Although these rules very strongly restrict usage, they do so to fulfill the promise of high-performance computing in a safe manner.